LobbyRokie/cv/index.md

 #### [Logistic Regression & Decision Tree - Credit Risk and Interest Revenue Assessment using FICO Analytic Cloud](https://github.com/LobbyRokie/cv/blob/gh-pages/Logistic%20Regression%20and%20Decision%20Tree%20using%20FICO%20Analytic%20Cloud%20-%20Credit%20Risk%20and%20Interest%20Revenue%20Assessment.pdf) _(2015)_ <br>
-* Developed HELOC Approval Model that improved the credit grantor’s current model’s 〖LR〗^2by 18.7% and ROC by 3%.
+* Developed HELOC Approval Model that improved the credit grantor’s current model’s〖LR〗^2 by 18.7% and ROC by 3%.
 The new Decision Tree Strategy rejected 35% more applicants who would have defaulted by only sacrificing 12% anticipated revenue for risk-averse creditor.